 postmaster when he moved the Soledad Post Office into his store on Jan.
 24, 1888.
 On July 15, 1891, Nickel

-published the first newspaper in the Santa Clarita Valley, The Acton Rooster, which came out on the 15th
+published the first edition of the first Santa Clarita Valley-based newspaper, The Acton Rooster, which came out on the 15th

 of each month for 22 years.
 On Nov.
-2, 1891, he established the valley's first water company, Acton
+2, 1891, Nickel established the valley's first water company, Acton

 Water Works.
 In March of 1900, Nickel was appointed port warden of San Francisco Harbor by his friend, California Governor

 Henry T. Gage, who had interests in a number of famous gold mines near Acton.
-Nickel subsequently moved out of the area and died in 1922.
+Nickel left town but continued to publish the Acton Rooster from

 In 1890, Nickel completed his Acton Hotel, a lavish, two-story Victorian structure with a loft.
 Governor Gage entertained